AlvaroAravena/ECMapProb/README.md

 Aravena, A., Cioni, R., Bevilacqua, A., de' Michieli Vitturi, M., Esposti Ongaro, T., and Neri, A. (2020).
 Tree‐branching based enhancement of kinetic energy models for reproducing channelization processes of pyroclastic density currents.
 Journal of Geophysical Research: Solid Earth, 125, e2019JB019271.

+Application to San Salvador and Nejapa-Chiltepe Volcanic Fields:

+Bevilacqua, A., Aravena, A., Neri, A., Gutierrez, E., Escobar, D., Schliz, M., Aiuppa, A., and Cioni, R. (2020).
+Thematic vent opening probability maps and hazard assessment of small-scale pyroclastic density currents in the San Salvador Volcanic Complex (El Salvador) and Nejapa-Chiltepe Volcanic Complex (Nicaragua).
+Natural Hazards and Earth System Sciences Discussions.

 Usage normal version:
  python3 ECMapProb.py